The Complete Guide to Shopify Inventory Management for 2021

 Shopify integrations are designed to make ecommerce accessible for everyone, and to help retailers effortlessly build their business.
 The following are five of the best Shopify inventory management apps to optimize your site and reach those stretch goals you’ve had your eye on.

 Going multichannel is a key ingredient to your success; spreading out across channels provides multiple revenue streams, maximizes your profits, and gives you the advantage you need to grow your ecommerce empire.
 But while multi-marketplace selling is generally a smart move, it can get overwhelming if it's not handled properly.

 With the Skubana app for Shopify, you can easily organize data directly from your Shopify or Shopify Plus account and sync everything up in a central, convenient system.
-What's more, this integration makes your sales, inventory, and analytics accessible within a single dashboard, removing the need for error-prone manual entry and data transfers.
+What's more, this cloud-based inventory management makes your sales, inventory, and analytics accessible within a single dashboard, removing the need for error-prone manual excel inventory management and data transfers.

 Skubana’s inventory and order management software is the best for leveraging your inventory across all channels, so you can enjoy faster order fulfillment, fewer sell-outs, integration with Quickbooks, and less lost sales due to backorders or similar fulfillment delays.
 Not only does Skubana’s integration help you make better decisions (thanks to its automated purchase order creation), but you’ll keep shoppers happy with customized packing slips and return labels, as well.